Ian Happ Player Props: Cubs vs. Guardians

-On Friday, Ian Happ (hitting .162 in his past 10 games) and the Chicago Cubs face the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
-First pitch is at 2:20 PM ET.
+On Saturday, Ian Happ (batting .167 in his past 10 games) and the Chicago Cubs play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Phillies.
+In his previous game he had a hitless performance (0-for-3) against the Guardians.

 Ian Happ Game Info & Props vs. the Guardians